ezufatrin/palstore/README.md

-Palstore my personal project use laravel11 and tailwind, here there are 2 applications at once, namely Admin and Customer. with each feature as follows:
+Palstore is my personal project use laravel11 and tailwind, here there are 2 applications at once, namely Admin and Customer. with each feature as follows: